Chapter 21: Howlings

 “Do what you will for I lie here with your hand atop my head when I would lie in the arms of my parents but for your Order.”

-“Then leave me be for I need no comfort from a butcher,” Peter wept, turning his face away and drawing the blanket over his head.
+“Then leave me be for I need no comfort from a butcher,” Peter snarled, turning his face away and drawing the blanket over his head.
 “Mother, be in my dreams, I beg you, please.”

 Michael pinched out all but the one candle at the dining table by the window and sat upon a dining chair to listen as Peter’s muffled sobs slowly transformed into gentle snoring.
-He arose and checked upon the five sleeping men in one of the bedrooms and gazed down at the face of his brother as he twitched and muttered in vivid howling nightmares about Redemption Cells as did the other four: time and again the names of Pious and Aten passed their lips until an anger stirred in his heart and he clenched his fists.
+He arose and checked upon the five sleeping men in the bedrooms and gazed down at the face of his brother as he twitched and muttered in vivid blood-red nightmares about Redemption Cells as did the other four: time and again the names of Pious and Aten passed their lips until an anger stirred in his heart and he clenched his fists.
 “I am finally on the right path,” he whispered up at the ceiling.
 “Lord, I thank thee for tearing away the veils about my empty heart.
 Bless me and aid me as I guide them all into your Holy Light.
 Amen.”

 Burslen Abbey was being hammered by the storm with giant hail smashing onto the flagstones along with stone fragments torn from statues and masonry.
 A lightning strike had blown one of the spires apart sending half of it crashing through the roof of the nearby dormitory killing a novice and three postulants.
 A young Brother was watching the lightning from the refectory two floors above the large garage housing the half-tracks.
 He turned to the muscular, blond cleric next to him: “This is the worst weather I’ve seen for six years, Father Hvretsope,” he said nervously.

 “Is this is the Wrath of God, my son, or the Devil hindering the righteous?” the impassive Father shrugged.
-“It matters not: there’s nothing we can do about this accursed tempest except hold true to our faith and endure it.
+“It matters not: there’s nothing we can do about this tempest except hold true to our faith and endure it.
 Schimrian is counting on us to move our Brothers-Martial south to that abomination of a city to Inquire of this monster they call the Light-Father and his coven.”

 “They say Wyehold and Bede will help us but what news of our barracks and brethren in Norton?”